 Sugar has a very expansive quality.
-It gives you a fix energy wise but in this context is very warming for the body.
+It gives you a fix energy-wise but in this context is very warming for the body.
 Organs that get too hot can fail to function well.
-In particular, a hot spleen pancreas wont deliver insulin as well as it should.
+In particular, a hot spleen-pancreas won’t deliver insulin as well as it should.

-In oriental medicine we tend to look more at the source of the problem and it’s always best to understand something from the general principle.
+In oriental medicine, we tend to look more at the source of the problem and it’s always best to understand something from the general principle.
 I am writing this to help you make a change based on the sound principles of Eastern philosophy and medicine.

 The Kidney is represented by the following Kanji 腎.
 I would like to break it down for you.
 There are three images in this kanji.
 The top of this Kanji literally has the image of an eye on the left臣.
 On the right in an image of a person hitting someone with a stick又.
-On its own these two images have the idea of being strict or firm with something- a bit like keeping an eye on someone.
+On its own, these two images have the idea of being strict or firm with something- a bit like keeping an eye on someone.
 The correct interpretation is to be firm.
 The character below this image is the kanji that means flesh肉, so the literal meaning of the kanji for Kidney means firm flesh.
-You can see this idea makes sense, as any kind of edema that occurs with kidney problems is usually firm upon pressure.
+You can see this idea makes sense, as any kind of oedema that occurs with kidney problems is usually firm upon pressure.
 (Think of swollen legs, knees and ankles).

-The energetic quality of the kidney is to keeping the fluids in the correct place- i.e., in the kidneys themselves.
+The energetic quality of the kidney is to keep the fluids in the correct place- i.e., in the kidneys themselves.
 A healthy person with good kidney function usually has a fleshy yet firm lower back.
 It’s particularly noticeable in good martial artists.

-We can further say that the contracting yin energy is important in life, it’s the energy behind every expansive yang action.
+We can further say that contracting yin energy is important in life, it’s the energy behind every expansive yang action.
 It’s the driving force behind how you go out and present yourself in the world.
 In other words, something must go in before it goes out.
 Try holding your arm up at full length as if pointing to something.
 A few muscles will need to contract to do this.
 If you start mucking about with the contractive energy, then it will have results that will affect the efficiency of your everyday expansive function.

 The body naturally wants to be a little tight (firm).
 If it wasn’t -then we would collapse into one fleshy heap* ( click here to see what I mean )

-As we have mentioned diabetes – its no mistake that the flesh肉(form) and the Spleen-pancreas are directly related in Oriental medicine.
+As we have mentioned diabetes – it’s no mistake that the flesh肉(form) and the Spleen-pancreas are directly related in Oriental medicine.
 Exercise is one of the key factors in preventing diabetes type 2!